ZoomInfo

 What Is a Sales Engagement Platform?

-A sales engagement platform is software that automates and orchestrates how sales reps execute multi-channel outreach across email, phone, and social media.
-It's a system of action that handles repetitive prospecting tasks while reps focus on high-value conversations.
+A sales engagement platform is software that automates multi-channel outreach across email, phone, and social media, handling repetitive prospecting tasks so reps focus on high-value conversations.
+Instead of manually writing emails, logging calls, and tracking follow-ups, the platform automates these workflows based on prospect behavior and engagement signals.

 Sales engagement platforms sit between your CRM and your reps' day-to-day workflows.
 They connect to systems like Salesforce and HubSpot, pulling data and pushing activity back automatically.